PaolaFelix/OOP-Python-Compiler/README.md

 # OOP-Python-Compiler

-description: >
 A static analyzer using Python and PLY (Python Lex-Yacc) that parses Python files and checks if they include Object-Oriented Programming (OOP) structures like class definitions.
 It uses both custom grammar and Python's AST module for detection.

 installation:
   - pip install ply